2017 Trends: Revealing Healthcare’s Trust Gap

 What’s shocking is not the numbers per se, but rather the discrepancy between health plan and health system respondents — especially since our respondents are generally working with one another in managed care contracts.
 Clearly, there’s a language disconnect, and these groups have fundamentally different interpretations of value-based care contracting – a poll during our Becker’s Healthcare webinar further confirmed this.
 When we asked attendees what they thought explained this difference, 66 percent said the definition of “value-based payments” varies.
 (Note to marketers selling into health plans and health systems: your messaging must be different based on each audience.)

-But that disconnect segued to agreement when we prodded both audiences on what’s hindering them in this shift to value-based care.
+But that disconnect segued to an agreement when we prodded both audiences on what’s hindering them in this shift to value-based care.

 - For health plans, the top two cited barriers were lack of technologies (61 percent) and lack of data (58 percent)